GreenMoonMoon/CTracery/notes.md

 # General Notes
+## Summary
 The narrative engine is composed of 2(*3?*) distinc parts.
 The data structure, the generator and the interrest monitoring system.

-The building blocks of strories are actors, their actions, their motivations, events, locations, etc. The chalenge is to define them for a computer.
-The current goal is to build a video game story line for the player to enact or affect.
+The building blocks of strories are actors, their actions, their motivations, events, locations, etc. The chalenge is to define them for a computer and the current goal is to build a video game story line for the player to enact or affect.
 The later is a bit easier, since the player can unknowingly become the writer.
 While building full compeling stories proceduraly can be both expensive and extremely tricky, it isn't necessary to let the computer build everything.
 The simple approche would be to simply automate everything that can be automated and leave the rest for someone to write.
+The *Narrative Engine* should be able to parse narrative structure files, be passed narrative objects, run basic operation on them and returns the result as narrative objects.

 The templates, which will provide specific interpretation of the data